kapitancho/lang-walnut/docs/00-language-reference.md

 # Walnut Lang Language Reference
-This document describes the language features of Walnut Lang (or in short Walnut).
+This document describes the features of the Walnut Programming Language (or in short Walnut).

 - [Introduction](01-introduction.md)
 - [Types and Values](02-types-and-values.md)